karsschumi/stringreplacer/Readme.md

 ```

 &nbsp;

+# Techinical Notes
+ * This solution also uses terraform s3 bucket to store state files.
+ * The solution also include the lambda_function code as lambda_function.py
+ * This solution also has a CD/CD pipeline build with github action.
+ * Incase you need to push any code changes, then follow the below steps
+  1. Make changes to lambda_funcion.py
+  2. make changes to .github/main.yml and change the code push env variable version.
+This will push the code to the respective S3 path
+  3. use the same verion in the terraform variables lambda_code_s3_bucket_key point the lambda to the new code.
+ * In case you need to pass more replacer words, then append it the string value of variable replacer_words
+&nbsp;
+* to call the API, refer to the outputs api_invoke_url + api_resouce_name and do not forget to pass the x-api-key as the header for which value can be picked up by referring to the output variable api_key_value

 # contributing
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!